guiturtera/FTTProjects/README.md

-# FTTProjects
+# Gamble Game
-This project will contain some of my FTT University projects.
-I'll make a monorepo hera, since sometimes I'll need to work with some friends.
+This game has the purpose, both for Statistics and POO study.
+It'll be a machine slot machine, with a certain probability to lose money.